Adoption Guide

 Depending on your role, you will use the different APIs to perform Booking and Bill of lading documentation processes.

-• As a carrier, you receive cargo owner's or freight forwarder's booking, confirm the booking and issue the BL to the Shipper/Freight Forwarder.
+• As an ocean carrier, you receive cargo owner's or freight forwarder's booking, confirm the booking and issue the BL to the Shipper/Freight Forwarder.
 By using the DCSA Booking and BL Standards APIs, you can enhance the overall data accuracy and consistency that will reduce the time for the documentation process, minimising errors associated with manual data entry, and enabling more efficient cargo handling.

 • As a freight forwarder, you are appointed by the shipper to act on their behalf.
 You will enjoy the same benefits as a shipper in implementing the DCSA Booking and B/L standards.